The Royals

 In 2011 Bob was selected to appear at the Duke’s 90th Birthday Tribute alongside Barry Humphries (Dame Edna Everage, Al Murray and the late Frank Carson).

-Bob has also appeared with Prince Andrew, Prince Edward, Princess Anne and Prince Michael of Kent.
+Bob has also appeared with Prince Andrew, Prince Edward, Princess Anne, Prince Michael and Prince Michael of Kent.

 He has met the Queen just once – when she handed him his MBE.